-You’re probably now wondering which kind of time that only belongs to Uganda.
-I am not talking about the EAT, CAT or PST time; our time is called “Ugandan time.”
+You’re probably now wondering which kind of time only belongs to Uganda.
+I am not talking about the EAT, CAT, or PST time; our time is called “Ugandan time.”

 Ugandan time differs a lot from the typical international time in that when you’re setting an appointment with someone, you have to clarify whether you mean Ugandan time or international time.

 International or normal time as many call it is the real-time ( for example if the appointment is at 3 pm, normal time will be at 3 pm).

 Ugandan time can range from an hour to 2 hours from the set time.
 So if the appointment is at 3 pm, and you take Ugandan time, that will be anywhere between 4 pm to 5 pm!

 Shockingly on this same note, you might find everyone coming late because they thought the other person will show up late- and the magic, they all appear at the same ‘Ugandan time’.